Overview

 Alternatives

-Tarbox Family Office, Inc. client portfolios have an allocation to alternatives, which are typically comprised
+Tarbox Family Office, Inc. client portfolios have an allocation to alternative investments, typically through

-of mutual funds.
-We feel that alternatives can potentially reduce portfolio risk and enhance returns because
+mutual fund allocations.
+We feel that alternatives can potentially reduce portfolio risk and enhance returns

-this asset class does not always move in sync with the stock or bond markets.
-These holdings may include:
+because this asset class does not always move in sync with the stock or bond markets.
+These holdings may

 • Single-strategy hedge funds